irm-codebase/RESTORE/README.md

 To do list:
 - Rework time slicing by adding a day index and day-indexed representativeness parameter.
+- Lenient gets should fail if the parameter is not defined anywhere.
+- Fix the D-EXPANSE "double retirement" glitch.
 - Fix load profile issues in D-EXPANSE files (incorrect indexes, incompleteness).
 - Add k-means plotting functionality to help identify the ideal number of representative days.
 See https://realpython.com/k-means-clustering-python/
-- Fix lack of demand/weather synchronicity in pre-runs (this is a BIG issue in D-EXPANSE that cannot be allowed to stay).
+- Fix lack of demand/weather synchronicity in pre-runs (inherited from D-EXPANSE).
 - Improve storage by implementing the technique developed by Kotzur et al. (https://doi.org/10.1016/j.apenergy.2018.01.023)
 - Cost functions should be set for each sector module, not in the notebook.
 - Complete the documentation of all modules.